etirouthier/keras_dna/docs/sparse.md

 ## Data Augmentation

-Usually, there is far more areas on the genome that are not functionnal (or with an unknown fonctionnality).
-This fact leads to unbalanced dataset with fewer positive exemples if we keep the natural distribution.
-To assess this fact one can multiply the positive exemples with a data augmentation procedure : all the windows containing a functional part are labeled as positive to the function (several window per annotation instance).
+Usually, the number of backgroud sequence in a genome is far greater than the number of occurence of a given genomical function.
+This fact leads to unbalanced dataset with fewer positive exemples if one keeps the natural distribution.
+To mitigate this fact the number of positive exemples can be multiplied by a data augmentation procedure: all the windows containing a whole function occurence are labeled as positive (if the input window is longer than a function occurence  several window are generated per occurence).
 This functionnality is available through the keyword `data_augmentation`:

 ```python
 from keras_dna import Generator